Nicole-Hong/Flight_Distance_Calculation_with_MapReduce/README.md

 ### Key Outputs

 The mapper program produced the flight data in JSON objects, which were mapped and sorted by key-value pairs (__text file: 'sorted_mapped_flight_data.txt'__), which was further passed to the reducer program as its input.
-The reducer program produced the data in 9,747 JSON objects, which were reduced to 'id', 'ident' and 'distance' fields, where 'distance' was calculated from 'latitude' and 'longitude' data by the Haversine function within the reducer program (__text file: 'reduced_flight_data.txt'__).
+The reducer program produced 9,747 JSON strings in a text file, which were reduced to 'id', 'ident' and 'distance' fields, where 'distance' was calculated from 'latitude' and 'longitude' data by the Haversine function within the reducer program (__text file: 'reduced_flight_data.txt'__).

 The final output was the CSV file (__CSV file: 'flight_list_sorted_by_distance.csv'__) with the flight data sorted by the flight distance in the ascending order, after the reducer output text file with JSON objects was transformed to a Pandas dataframe and the sorted flight list in the dataframe was exported to a CSV file.